tessgi/tesswcs/docs/tutorial2.md

 # Using `tesswcs` to find observable targets

 `tesswcs` has some convenience functions to help you find out which targets are observable with TESS.
-The `get_pixel_locations` functon will accept sky coordinates, and return a table of which sector, camera, CCD, row, and column those targets fall on (if any).
+The `get_pixel_locations` function will accept sky coordinates, and return a table of which sector, camera, CCD, row, and column those targets fall on (if any).

 Let's take a look at how to use it.